xguppy/TypeGantt/README.md

-# TypeGantt
+# TypeGantt _[Gantt Charting Software]_
-Gantt Charting Software
+The simple API for drawing Gantt's diagram from JSON in your browser